7 things to avoid after getting a Brazilian wax, from sex to working out

 I personally don’t take baths often — my preferred method of washing is long hot showers (another no-no that I’ll get to).
 However, Rena says there is a specific reason why we should avoid being submerged in water after a wax:

 According to Rena, the salt present in your sweat may irritate freshly-waxed skin and lead to infection.
-Waxing your vagina may actually be a good excuse to take a day or two off from the gym.
-The friction and sweat from working out, especially from doing cardio exercises such as running and cycling, may cause too much unwanted friction on your vagina.
+Because of this, waxing your vagina may actually be a good excuse to take a day or two off from the gym.
+Similar to the reasons why sex after a Brazilian isn’t a good idea, the friction and sweat from doing cardio exercises such as running and cycling may also cause too much unwanted friction on your vagina.

 Pre-wax exfoliating is your best friend.
 It makes helps keep ingrown hairs at bay and makes waxing an overall more tolerable experience.
 On the contrary, exfoliating after a wax, specifically with grainy scrubs, may irritate the sensitive skin.
 Rena explains, “Honey wax exfoliates the skin on its own, so extra exfoliation could irritate the skin leading to small irritation bumps present on the vulva.”

-Heat will simply aggravate the skin.
+Lawless explained that excess heat will simply aggravate the skin post-wax.
 As mentioned before, avoid hot showers, saunas, and excessively hot environments in general.
 Your vagina will thank you in the long run.
 Hot temperatures near your kitty will cause irritation.

 If you haven’t picked it up yet, friction is not your friend after a wax.
 Rena tells us, “Tight-fitting garments don’t allow the skin to breathe or to heal after waxing.”
 Aim to wear loosely-fitting clothing such as maxi dresses and loose pants (think loose cotton joggers or harem pants).
 You may also consider ditching underwear for a few days.